I, Tonya and 7 Other Gold Medal-Worthy Olympic Movies

 RACE

 Jesse Owens's historic four-time gold medal feat at the 1936 Olympics in Berlin is chronicled in the 2016 film Race.
-His road to Olympic success is filled with many obstacles, including Owens facing racism at home and at the Olympics.
+His road to Olympic success was filled with many obstacles, including Owens facing racism at home and at the Olympics.

 FOXCATCHER

 Again, Foxcatcher isn't about the Olympics specifically.
-Instead, it's about two Olympians, Dave and Mark Schultz — the latter of whom is recruited by a billionaire, John E. du Pont, to train again as a wrestler in the hopes of heading to the top world competitions, including the Olympics, on Team Foxcatcher.
-Though there's initial athletic success for Mark on Team Foxcatcher, tensions eventually start to run high — particularly between Dave and du Pont.
+Instead, it's about two Olympians, Dave and Mark Schultz — the latter of whom was recruited by a billionaire, John E. du Pont, to train again as a wrestler in the hopes of heading to the top world competitions, including the Olympics, on Team Foxcatcher.
+Though there was initial athletic success for Mark on Team Foxcatcher, tensions eventually started to run high — particularly between Dave and du Pont.

 MUNICH

-This Steven Spielberg-directed movie isn't about 1972 Olympics in Munich, but rather, what happens afterward.
-Following the massacre at the Olympics that saw 11 Israeli athletes taken hostage and killed by a Palestinian terrorist group, it follows the secret plot of the Israeli government to exact revenge on the group that led the Munich massacre.
+This Steven Spielberg-directed movie isn't about 1972 Olympics in Munich, but rather, what happened afterward.
+Following the massacre at the Olympics that saw 11 Israeli athletes taken hostage and killed by a Palestinian terrorist group, it followed the secret plot of the Israeli government to exact revenge on the group that led the Munich massacre.
 A critical success, the film was nominated for two Golden Globes as well as Best Picture at the Oscars.